ieviev/PowerToys-Run-Plugin-RiderWorkspaces/README.md

-# Recent Jetbrains rider projects plugin for Powertoys Run
+# Jetbrains Rider Workspaces plugin for Powertoys Run

+similar to the VS Code Workspaces plugin included with PowerToys

 ![](_resources/23-42-50.png)